 About

-Speculative Blackness: The Future of Race in Science Fiction (Minnesota, 2016) interrogates the cultural politics of race in the fantastic genres through studies of science fiction fanzines, comics, film and television, and other speculative fiction texts.
-He is currently at work on a second book-length research project,
+Speculative Blackness: The Future of Race in Science Fiction (Minnesota, 2016) interrogates the cultural politics of race in the fantastic genres and fan culture.
+He edited the Library of America anthology of contemporary Black speculative fiction,

 Audiofuturism, on the cultural politics of race in science fiction radio drama and literary adaptation in a transatlantic context.
+Recently, he was a Principal Investigator in the Mellon Sawyer Seminar,

 carrington’s writing appears in journals (